pskarlas/rails_fast_dev/README.md

 #### TO-DO
 ---

-+ Introduce a rails template following Domain Driven Design layering and conventions (including examples)
++ Introduce a DDD template (folder structure)
-+ Introduce a rails template with most frequently used gems
++ Introduce a 'frequently used gems' template
++ Introduce arguments for image build / app name